Madrid · Operators

 What this work does not include.

 No legal services.
 No SA, SL, or US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Spanish-US double-taxation treaty review.
+No US tax structuring, FATCA analysis, or Spanish-US double-taxation treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing, FDA submissions, FERC filings, or US securities work.
 No IP filing.
 No contract drafting.
 No US recruiting or executive search.
-No M&A advisory.
+No M&A transaction work.
 No bonding placement or surety procurement.

-These belong with Spanish counsel who specialise in US entry, with US counsel on the American side, with surety brokers on the bonding side, and with regulatory consultants who handle FDA, FERC, and CFIUS pathways.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, regulatory, or bonding implications, the firm flags it and defers before execution.
+These belong with Spanish counsel who specialise in US entry, with US counsel on the American side, with surety brokers on the bonding side, and with regulatory consultants that handle FDA, FERC, and CFIUS pathways.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, regulatory, or bonding implications, GMA flags it and defers before execution.

 Frequently asked.

 The Madrid register is relationship-led, multi-generational-ownership-honest, and carries decades of operating history across Iberia, Latin America, and Europe.
-The US procurement officer reads that history as parallel-and-irrelevant rather than as US-relevant past-performance.
-The work is to translate the LatAm and European book into US-readable past-performance, surfacing the project shapes, the procurement frameworks, the bonding structures, and the operating outcomes in the categories the US buyer is sitting in.
+The US procurement officer judges that history as parallel-and-irrelevant rather than as US-relevant past-performance.
+The work is to translate the LatAm and European book into US-market past-performance, surfacing the project shapes, the procurement frameworks, the bonding structures, and the operating outcomes in the categories the US buyer is sitting in.
 The Spanish home-market brand keeps its full operating history.
-The US-facing site, deck, prequalification packet, and principal LinkedIn are rebuilt to lead with US category, US-relevant past-performance translation, and US peer set.
+The US-facing site, deck, prequalification packet, and owner/CEO LinkedIn are rebuilt to lead with US category, US-relevant past-performance translation, and US peer set.

 Spanish industrials and infrastructure operators (Iberdrola, Acciona, Ferrovial, ACS, Sacyr ecosystems), telecoms (Telefonica), energy (Repsol, Cepsa, Naturgy), fashion and luxury (Inditex group, Mango, Tous, Lladro), and biotech and pharma (Grifols, Almirall, PharmaMar).
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 Yes.
-A US subsidiary is a commercial surface the Madrid parent owns end to end, so the work is to build a US category anchor, a US peer set, and a US outcome claim the subsidiary can stand on.
+A US subsidiary is a website, deck, and sales material the Madrid parent owns end to end, so the work is to build a US category anchor, a US peer set, and a US outcome claim the subsidiary can stand on.
 A US infrastructure JV inherits a US partner balance sheet, a US bonding stack, and a shared past-performance posture, so the work is to negotiate which voice carries the prequalification surface and where the Madrid parent operates on its own.
-Both routes start from the same discovery conversation, and both are common shapes for Spanish infrastructure and industrial operators.
+Both routes start from the same inquiry screening, and both are common shapes for Spanish infrastructure and industrial operators.

 Often it is not.
-LatAm flag projects added without translation read to the US procurement officer as parallel-and-irrelevant.
+LatAm flag projects added without translation land with the US procurement officer as parallel-and-irrelevant.
 The fix is not to remove the LatAm book, it is to translate it.
-Map each LatAm project to its US-readable equivalent: project size in USD, procurement framework type the US buyer recognises (design-build, P3, EPC, GMP), bonding capacity demonstrated, owner shape (sovereign, municipal, private), and outcome surfaced in the language a US program manager uses.
-The same LatAm book that read as parallel before reads as material US-relevant past-performance after the translation.
+Map each LatAm project to its US-market equivalent: project size in USD, procurement framework type the US buyer recognises (design-build, P3, EPC, GMP), bonding capacity demonstrated, owner shape (sovereign, municipal, private), and outcome surfaced in the language a US program manager uses.
+The same LatAm book that land as parallel before lands as material US-relevant past-performance after the translation.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-Madrid operator engagements often begin as a Sprint when one US category and one US bid pursuit is in play, and as a Build when multi-channel US commercial architecture is the scope.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+Madrid operator engagements often begin as a Sprint when one US category and one US bid pursuit is in play, and as a Build when multi-channel US sales and marketing system is the scope.

 Further on Madrid and the US corridor.